Personal tools

 promu is the utility tool for Prometheus projects Usage: promu [flags] promu [command] Available Commands: build Build a Go project crossbuild Crossbuild a Go project using Golang builder Docker images info Print info about current project and exit release Upload tarballs to the Github release tarball Create a tarball from the builded Go project version Print the version and exit Flags: --config string Config file (default is ./.promu.yml) -v, --verbose Verbose output --viper Use Viper for configuration (default true) Use "promu [command] --help" for more information about a command.

 Our Subscription Manager utilises X509 certificates to define the product(s) a system is built upon/subscribed to.
-This is the product for Like Prometheus, but for logs.
+This is the subscription definition for Prometheus

 Prometheus exporter for machine metrics, written in Go with pluggable metric collectors.
 Collectors There is varying support for collectors on each operating system.
 The tables below list all existing collectors and the supported systems.
 Which collectors are used is controlled by the --collectors.enabled flag.
 Enabled by default Name Description OS conntrack Shows conntrack statistics (does nothing if no /proc/sys/net/netfilter/ present).
 Linux cpu Exposes CPU statistics FreeBSD diskstats Exposes disk I/O statistics from /proc/diskstats.
 Linux entropy Exposes available entropy.
 Linux filefd Exposes file descriptor statistics from /proc/sys/fs/file-nr.
 Linux filesystem Exposes filesystem statistics, such as disk space used.
 FreeBSD, Dragonfly, Linux, OpenBSD loadavg Exposes load average.
 Darwin, Dragonfly, FreeBSD, Linux, NetBSD, OpenBSD, Solaris mdadm Exposes statistics about devices in /proc/mdstat (does nothing if no /proc/mdstat present).
 Linux meminfo Exposes memory statistics.
 Dragonfly, FreeBSD, Linux netdev Exposes network interface statistics such as bytes transferred.
 Dragonfly, FreeBSD, Linux, OpenBSD netstat Exposes network statistics from /proc/net/netstat.
 This is the same information as netstat -s.
 Linux stat Exposes various statistics from /proc/stat.
 This includes CPU usage, boot time, forks and interrupts.
 Linux textfile Exposes statistics read from local disk.
 The --collector.textfile.directory flag must be set. any time Exposes the current system time. any vmstat Exposes statistics from /proc/vmstat.
 Linux Disabled by default Name Description OS bonding Exposes the number of configured and active slaves of Linux bonding interfaces.
 Linux devstat Exposes device statistics FreeBSD gmond Exposes statistics from Ganglia. any interrupts Exposes detailed interrupts statistics.
 Linux, OpenBSD ipvs Exposes IPVS status from /proc/net/ip_vs and stats from /proc/net/ip_vs_stats.
 Linux ksmd Exposes kernel and system statistics from /sys/kernel/mm/ksm.
 Linux logind Exposes session counts from logind.
 Linux megacli Exposes RAID statistics from MegaCLI.
 Linux meminfo_numa Exposes memory statistics from /proc/meminfo_numa.
 Linux ntp Exposes time drift from an NTP server. any runit Exposes service status from runit. any supervisord Exposes service status from supervisord. any systemd Exposes service and system status from systemd.
 Linux tcpstat Exposes TCP connection status information from /proc/net/tcp and /proc/net/tcp6.
 (Warning: the current version has potential performance issues in high load situations.)
 Linux Textfile Collector The textfile collector is similar to the Pushgateway, in that it allows exporting of statistics from batch jobs.
 It can also be used to export static metrics, such as what role a machine has.
 The Pushgateway should be used for service-level metrics.
 The textfile module is for metrics that are tied to a machine.
 To use it, set the --collector.textfile.directory flag on the Node exporter.
 The collector will parse all files in that directory matching the glob *.prom using the text format.